 - unusual tiredness or weakness (sudden and severe)

 - Fever over 102° F (39° C)

-Some side effects of poliovirus vaccine, inactivated may occur that usually do not need medical attention.
-These side effects may go away during treatment as your body adjusts to the medicine.
-Also, your health care professional may be able to tell you about ways to prevent or reduce some of these side effects.
-Check with your health care professional if any of the following side effects continue or are bothersome or if you have any questions about them:More common
+Some poliovirus vaccine, inactivated side effects may not need any medical attention.
+As your body gets used to the medicine these side effects may disappear.
+Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common

 - loss of appetite

 - redness, soreness, hard lump, tenderness, or pain at the place of injection

 Local side effects associated with intramuscular administration have included erythema, swelling, and tenderness at the injection site.

 Other side effects have included fever >102.2 degrees F, irritability, tiredness, and persistent crying in infants following concomitant vaccination with poliovirus and DTP vaccine.
 The frequency and severity were similar to adverse effects for DTP vaccine alone.

 Gastrointestinal side effects have included anorexia and vomiting in infants, following concomitant vaccination with poliovirus and DTP vaccine.
 The frequency and severity were similar to adverse effects for DTP vaccine alone.